alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Conclusion

-Based on our understanding, we think the theory behind the seurat "CCA" algorithm is not CCA.
-It is more like an extension of dual PCA.
-Besides, the assumption in the methods part of the original paper, the covariance matrix of gene expression is diagonal, is not necessary.

-Furthermore, considering the formulation to preserve the similarity, the low dimension embedding should multiply the singular value first and then do the L2 normalization.
-And there is an intrinsic connection between MNN and "CCA"(an extension of dual PCA).
+Based on our understanding, the math behind the "Seurat CCA" algorithm is actually not CCA, but an extension of dual PCA.
+Besides in the original paper, the assumption that the covariance matrix of gene expression is diagonal, is not necessary.
+Furthermore, considering the formulation to preserve the most similarity (dual PCA), the low-dimensional cell embeddings should multiply the singular value, which is currently missing in the "Seurat CCA" algorithm.
+And finally, there is an intrinsic connection between MNN and "Seurat CCA" (extended dual PCA).